 Using Photoshop Actions can make your job easier and help you edit your photos more quickly.
 Actions are nothing more than a series of normal Photoshop operations recorded so that you can run them in sequence quickly, without having to remember just what steps to do, and in what order.

-Open up your photo(s) in InDesign.
+Open up your photo(s) in Photoshop.

 Go to Window>Actions